ReBoot (video game): Reception

-ReBoot received above-average reviews according to the review aggregation website GameRankings.
+ReBoot held a 70% on the review aggregation website GameRankings based on six reviews.

 GameSpot's Josh Smith criticized the game's poor camera views and wrote, "As is no surprise to anyone following the history of video game licenses, the game offers mediocre gameplay whose few innovations are overshadowed by the half-baked quality of the game's control and graphics."
+He was particularly critical of the control, commenting that learning how to use the Zipboard is difficult, and the cumbersomeness of stopping and changing directions makes it extremely frustrating to simply navigate the game world.
 IGN wrote, "Although this game doesn't really break any technological or graphical boundaries, Reboot is a fun game."
-IGN praised the game's skateboard gameplay elements, while also noting that its environments "look almost identical" to the television series.
+IGN praised the skateboard gameplay elements, while also noting that its environments "look almost identical" to the television series.
 However, IGN criticized the game's digital control, writing that it plays better with an analog controller.

+Kelly Rickards of Electronic Gaming Monthly echoed Smith in saying that the entire experience felt shaded by struggles with the controls, while his three co-reviewers found the controls work well enough and praised the graphics, freely explorable 3D levels, and faithful capturing of the spirit of the TV series, but concluded that the repetitive gameplay objectives make the game an overall disappointment which becomes tedious and dull after a few levels.
 Next Generation wrote, "The game is technically fine, very playable, but it somehow lacks cohesion as an adventure."
-GamePros Boba Fatt praised the graphics and soundtrack, and called it "the rare game that transcends its license to become a great stand-alone experience," while mentioning minor issues such as difficult platform gameplay, the time needed to learn the controls, and the lack of selectable difficulty levels.
+They noted that the release ended up being poorly timed, since the show the game is based on had just been cancelled.
+GamePro praised the graphics and soundtrack, and called it "the rare game that transcends its license to become a great stand-alone experience", while mentioning minor issues such as difficult platform gameplay, the time needed to learn the controls, and the lack of selectable difficulty levels.